woodlmedia/auto-reframe/README.md

-# Auto Reframe - Intelligent Video Stabilization & Reframing
+o Reframe - Intelligent Video Stabilization & Reframing

 Automatically reframe and stabilize videos by tracking people or salient objects.
 Perfect for converting horizontal videos to vertical format while keeping subjects in frame.